jsmithcio/project_x/README.md

 # project_x

-This is the early stages of of a blogging app.
-It uses the following technologies:
+This is the start of an ASP.NET Web Forms based code library with examples.
+Yes, Web Forms in 2019.

 - C# ASP.NET Web Forms (.Net Framework 4.7.2)
 - ADO.NET